Building a Community Park: 9 Steps You Should Follow

 Playground structures often include several components and designs specialized for specific age groups, while individual components give you the opportunity to customize.

 Age group ranges for play equipment are often broken into the following categories: two to five years for preschoolers, two to 12 years for inclusive play and five to 12 years for active or older kids.
 Some community park playground components often include:

 - Activity and play panels: From lean-out enclosures to the Tic-Tac-Toe panel you remember from your playground experiences, these panels promote interactive social skills and learning throughout the playground.

 - Bridges: A suspension or arch bridge is an opportunity to travel between playground components and decks.

-- Climbers: Enjoy a Circle or Belt Skyway, or even a log climber.
+- Climbers: Enjoy a Circle or Belt Skyway, or even a rope or log climber.
 Having a variety of climbing components in the playground means kids of all ages can play.

 - Crawl tubes: Different angles and lengths — straight or inclined — lets kids explore where tunnels lead.

 - Decks: Climbing to new heights often results in a new view, and towers with multiple decks give kids a chance to see the playground from a new angle.

 - Ramps: Kids can learn about levels, degrees and changes in slope with a few well-placed entrance ramps.

 - Slides: A playground wouldn’t be complete without at least one tube or slide.
 A spiral tube slide or roller slide can take the classic slide experience to a whole new level.